 Unfortunately, in the days before advanced DNA testing, distinguishing between vine varieties was based on visuals, in other words, ampelography.
 So it turned out that the Nebbiolo wasn’t.
 Instead, it was the unrelated (but visually similar) Nebbiolo di Dronero***.
 That variety now goes by the name of Chatus to reduce confusion!

 However, this story has a happy and successful ending.
-The crossing, known initially as Incrocio Dalmasso 13.26, was christened Albarossa.
-It was only authorised for planting in 2001, after controlled trials and tests.
+After controlled trials and tests, the crossing, known initially as Incrocio Dalmasso 13.26, was christened Albarossa, only authorised for planting in 2001.
 Yet it achieved DOC status quickly, in 2010.
-Now there are some eighty hectares planted, 80% of which is in Piemonte, mostly around Monferrato.
+Some eighty hectares are now grown, 80% of which is in Piemonte, mostly around Monferrato.
 The other 20% is mainly next door in Lombardy.
 Moreover, several producers have adopted Albarossa, including the likes of Banfi, Prunotto and Michele Chiarlo.

 Given that it’s achieved all this in 20 years, I’d say that’s a pretty successful outcome – persuading producers to plant something unknown compared to the famous and economically viable Barbera and Nebbiolo is going to take time, especially given the time need for vine maturity or replanting.

-And so Albarossa is a quality grape capable of making excellent and memorable red wine.
-The best example I’ve encountered is from a small high-quality winery based within the UNESCO World Heritage site near Casale Monferrato.
-That’s Bricco dei Guazzi.
+And so, Albarossa is a quality grape capable of making excellent and memorable red wine.
+Bricco dei Guazi has the best example I’ve encountered; a small high-quality winery based within the UNESCO World Heritage site near Casale Monferrato.

 Bricco dei Guazzi

 Wine production at Bricco dei Guazzi dates back to at least 1400, with cellars built in the fifteenth century, modernised in the seventeenth century and again recently.
-It’s is an area of low rainfall.
-At the winery, there are ancient vaulted cisterns to collect rainwater, so you could say that this winery has been sustainable for centuries!
-It occupies a hilltop position (hence the name Bricco) at some 260 metres and has 40 hectares of vineyards.
+Unfortunately, it’s is an area of low rainfall.
+However, there are ancient vaulted cisterns at the winery to collect rainwater, so you could say that this winery has been sustainable for centuries!
+It occupies a hilltop position (hence the name Bricco) at 260 metres and has 40 hectares of vineyards.
 As well as the expected reds, Barbera and Merlot, there’s also Cortese (for Gavi di Gavi) and Chardonnay in white.
 Five hectares of Albarossa is on the southern slopes, where the white calcareous soils reflect sunlight up into the vines.